California Elder Abuse Laws – Criminal and Civil

 The clock generally starts ticking from when the injury happened or when you should have known of the abuse.
 However, this can be difficult to determine since most elder abuse cases in California do not involve one singular incident.
 Moreover, many seniors suffer from cognitive impairment, further complicating the timelines.

-If you miss this deadline, you may automatically lose the chance to recover compensations your loved one deserves.
+If you miss this deadline, you may automatically lose the chance to recover the compensation your loved one deserves.
 Do not delay in speaking with an experienced elder abuse attorney if you believe you may have a case.

 Informed Legal Help Can Protect Your Elderly Loved One